Pregnant and Parenting Students

 Complete this form or call 610.436.2433 and you will be put in contact with the Title IX and ADA Coordinator.

-West Chester University provides accessible furniture for faculty, staff, and students who may need accommodations.
-Requests should be made by using this FORM
+WCU provides accessible furniture for faculty, staff, and students who may need accommodations.
+Requests should be made by using this form.